AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/README.md

 $ npm install
 ```

-Each sample also includes a `package.json` file that defines a `start` script, meaning you can execute each sample by running `npm start` from it's root folder (i.e. any of the subdirectories contained under `standalone-samples`).
+Each sample also includes a `package.json` file that defines a `start` script, meaning you can execute each sample by running `npm start` from it's root folder (i.e. any of the subdirectories contained under `msal-node-samples`).
 The `npm start` command will either start a web application or a command line app.
 Either way, the console will instruct you on how to interact with the sample next.

 1. Once the dependencies are installed, you can run the sample application by using the following command: